Zarthus/Reconcile/docs/example_module.py.md

 Be careful your bot does not trigger fantasy commands accidentally if you choose to not use it.

 For a more personal message, you can use `reply_notice(nick, message)` -- sending a notice to the user.

+To get a metadata entry from the config, use `getMetadata("metadata")`

 Last is the `requireApiKey("apiname")` to be placed in the on_module_load callback, for a proper example of this please see the class below.